-Until 2017, GP Patient Survey respondents who said that they were able to get an appointment to see or speak to a GP or nurse the last time they tried were asked, "How long after initially contacting the surgery did you actually see or speak to them?"
-Between 2012 and 2017, the proportion of patients who answered 'a week or more later' increased significantly from 13% to 21%; this indicates that access to GP surgeries has worsened.
+Until 2017, GP Patient Survey respondents who said that they were able to get an appointment to see or speak to a GP or nurse the last time they tried were asked, "How long after initially contacting the surgery did you actually see or speak to them?".
+Between 2012 and 2017, the proportion of patients who answered 'a week or more later' increased significantly from 13% to 21%, indicating that access to GP surgeries has worsened.
 However, the proportion of patients who stated that they saw or spoke to a GP or nurse 'on the same day' as initially contacting the surgery increased slightly from 38% in 2012 to 40% in 2017.
 Therefore, most of the offset was due to a decrease in those who responded that they saw or spoke to a GP or nurse 'on the next working day' or 'a few days later'.

 Enabling patients to see or speak to the GP they prefer is important for continuity of care, and evidence suggests that it can lead to more satisfied patients and clinicians, reduce costs and result in better health outcomes.